radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 9. Click Select to choose the file containing the SailPoint schema on the Custom tab and click **OK***.

->**Note – the virtual view definition can be customized as needed.
-The steps in this guide create a basic virtual view.**
+>[!note] The virtual view definition can be customized as needed.
+The steps in this guide create a basic virtual view.

 10. Click **OK** to create the view.